morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Recent changes:

+- 2024-01-31 - added new catagory for adapters based on the new mt7925 chipset (WiFi 7)
 - 2024-01-13 - added generic Realtek rtl8812bu adapter (AC1200) to rtl8812bu chipset section.
 - 2023-10-17 - added kernel information to BrosTrend AC3L entry.
 - 2023-10-15 - checked and updated adapter links and prices.